mastria/iot/projetcs/water-tank-level-meter/README.md

 The table below shows the pin connections between the SX1278 LoRa module and the ATMEGA328 microcontroller.

-#### SX1278 LoRa Module to ATMEGA328 Connections

-The table below shows the pin connections between the SX1278 LoRa module and the ATMEGA328 microcontroller.

 | **SX1278 Pin** | **ATMEGA328 Pin** | **Description**     |
 | -------------------- | ----------------------- | ----------------------------- |
 | VCC                  | 3.3V                    | Power Supply                |